deltachat/deltachat-pages/en/help.md

 - Yes.
 Beside the plain text, all e-mail attachments are displayed as separate messages.
 Outgoing messages get attachments as needed automatically.

+- For performance, images are optimized and sent at a smaller size by default, but you can send it as a "file" to preserve the original dimensions and metadata.

 ### Who sees my profile picture?